matthewgallina/smockin/README.md

             curl -i -X GET http://localhost:8001/hello

-    Further information on running, configuring and trouble shooting SMOCKIN, can be found within the README.txt file bundled within this project.
+    Further information on running, configuring and trouble shooting sMockin, can be found within the README.txt file bundled within this project.